LilGothPuppy/ottersmp-wiki-Puppytreats4u/docs/commands/stalls.md

         - Playerhead -> Shows you members trusted to your stall.
         - Enderpearl -> Teleports you to the stall.
         - TNT -> Resets stall back to how it was when unclaimed.
+        - Diamond -> Reset the stall and unrents the stall.
         - Banner -> Flag Editor
             - Greeting message -> Allows you to set a custom greeting message when someone enters your stall.
                 - Book and Quill -> Sets the custom message